kaustubhduddala/Resample2/README.md

 npm run dev
 ```

-The dev server listens on port `5173` and opens automatically.
+The dev server listens on port `5173` (I think? ymmv) and opens automatically.

 ### Build Assets / Package the App